 Low hanging branches can negatively affect a home's curb appeal by blocking its view.
 Low hanging branches and dead limbs can present hazards to vehicles and pedestrians.
 Also, cities and counties will send you a letter if your trees are a hazard to pedestrians.

 Removing harmful low-hanging branches provides definite benefits for a property owner.
 Not everyone is skilled enough to perform their own tree pruning and crown raising.
 It's not as easy as cutting off low-hanging branches.
 Cut too many limbs and it may affect the tree's health.
 Ladders can also pose a risk if not used properly.

 Tree care takes training, skill and patience.
 If you’re uncertain about the services you need, give G&V Tree and Landscaping Services a call today.

-All work performed according to America National Standards Institute (ANSI) A300 Standards and (ANSI) Z133.1 Safety requirements for tree Pruning Services.
+All work performed according to the American National Standards Institute (ANSI) A300 Standards and (ANSI) Z133.1 Safety requirements for Tree Pruning Services.